MurugappanMurugappan95/Deploying-Application-in-Local-Machine/README.md

 # To understand the web server, we can use our laptop to run as local machine/ server and displaying the list of files and folders in any particular location in the local server and that can be accessed using localhost in the default port of 8000

-copy the html of any application and using that, create a file as index.html and saved in the same location where we are trying to launch the application in the local machine/ server
+copy the html of any application (took aws website html) and using that, create a file as index.html and saved in the same location where we are trying to launch the application in the local machine/ server

 ![image](https://user-images.githubusercontent.com/77397177/230235675-4b23259c-e6d7-46cd-a66b-386f72cf1b6a.png)